 4:43

 Join our membership and unlock access to over 400 interactive lessons across all our courses.
-Learn Medical Spanish by listening and responding in real-life scenarios, which will help you build confidence and fluency quickly.
+Learn Medical Spanish by listening and responding in real-life scenarios to build confidence and fluency quickly.

 Hola!
 Me alegra mucho estar de vuelta.
 I am very happy to be back podcasting about Spanish grammar!
 My last grammar podcasts were in June, when we covered Spanish verbs with prepositions.
 In this lesson, we are going to learn why the adjective sometimes goes before the noun in Spanish.